Skip to content

 • --handler handler - Function.
 Optional.
 Use this error handler instead of the default error handler.

-• start - Unix timestamp milliseconds.
+• start - UnsignedInteger|EmptyString.
+Required.
+Unix timestamp in milliseconds.
 See timingStart.
+Unit is milliseconds.
+Invalid values do NOT produce an error.

 • message - Any additional arguments are output before the elapsed value computed